AnnaNCS/connect_four/README.md

-Fundamentals of Computer Science Python Projects, Spring 2019: the game of Connect Four.
+Fundamentals of Computer Science Python Project, Spring 2019: the game of Connect Four.

 To run the game:
 ```